-In conclusion, the Pumpview system plays a critical role in addressing water scarcity and its effects on essential community services.
+In conclusion, the Pumpview system plays a critical role in addressing water shortages by enabling early detection of borehole faults and its effects on essential community services.
 Its presence leads to greater water reliability, which in turn positively affects healthcare, education, and business operations.
 As the system continues to be implemented and expanded, it holds the potential to foster broader social, economic, and health improvements in the communities it serves.